mjcjiang/mjcjiang.github.io/_posts/2021-04-21-Go-and-UTF8-:-I-was-born-to-love-you.md

-\<\<I was born to love you\>\> is a famous song from Queen, this can be used to describe the relationship between go(lang) and utf-8 encoding.
-Because code of golang is encoded with utf-8, and the string literal in golang is encoded with utf-8 two.
-Go also have a unicode/utf-8 package deal with utf-8 processing.
-Now let's talk about what is UTF-8 and how golang deal with it.
+\<\<I was born to love you\>\> is a famous song from *Queen*, this can be used to describe the relationship between go(lang) and utf-8 encoding.
+Because source code in golang is encoded with utf-8, so is the string literals.
+Go also have a *unicode/utf-8* package to deal with utf-8 processing.
+Now let's talk about what is UTF-8 and how go(lang) deal with it.

 # 1. UTF-8
-As a programmer, the first and the foremost encoding system you know is ACSII(US).
+As a programmer, the first and foremost encoding method you know is ACSII(US).
-It's simple and competent, just one byte can encode all the characters(invisible and visible).
-But as you can see, life is always much complex than what we think, the world is full of different characters.
-As an example, to learn english, you just need remember the 24 characters in the alphagrahic chart.
-If you are born to be a chinese man, you have to remember thougthands of characters before you can read a column.
+It's simple and compact, which encode all the characters(invisibles and visibles).
+But as you can see, life is much more complicated than what we think, the world is full of different characters.
+As an example, when you read english articals, you just need remember the 24 characters in the alphabet.
+If you are born to be a chinese man, you will have to remember thousand of characters before you can read a artical.
+[That's why chinese is so horrible to learn :)]

 One byte can't encode this magnificent number of characters in our world.
 Then the unicode come to rescure.
 UTF-8 is a varible-length encoding of Unicode code